-The University cafeteria is located in the students' activities hub: the Student Union.
-Faculty, administrators, students and staff eat there on a cash basis or by purchasing the boarding plan, which is outlined in the section on Financial Information.
+The University cafeteria is located in the students' activities hub: the University Union.
+Faculty, administrators, students, and staff all eat there on a cash basis, or by purchasing the boarding plan, which is outlined in the section on Financial Information.
 Students living in certain residence halls are required to choose one of the boarding plans.
 Serving hours are posted in the Union and listed in the Student Handbook.